 1. They Should Not Starve

 One of the many reasons people end up with Ulcer is that they get so busy they forget about food.
-Naturally, if you take long hours without food, at some point you’ll hear your stomach growling with the pangs joining later.
+Naturally, if you go long hours without food, at some point you’ll hear your stomach growling, and the pangs joining later.
 You should always make sure they stay away from angering their predicament by making them eat three times daily; breakfast, lunch, and dinner.

 Snacking can happen in between the mealtimes but it’s of importance you try to adhere to these timings especially when living with ulcer patients.
 You are sure to witness improvement.

-2. Watermelons…Lots of Watermelon
+2. Lots of Watermelons!

-There was a time in my life I made the habit of getting my mom watermelons and banana each time I was out.
-You should do the same with your beloved patients.
+There was a time in my life I made the habit of getting my mom watermelon and banana each time I was out.
+You should totally do the same with your beloved patients.

 4. Limit Spicy and Oily Food

 Have you experienced what it is like to add salt to open wounds?
-Pepper has the same effect on ulcer which is why you’ll hear people living with ulcers complain of explicit pains each time they eat their food peppery.
-Always take out the seeds of every agent of pepper before making their food.
+Pepper has the same effect on ulcers which is why you’ll hear people living with ulcer complain of explicit pains each time they eat their food peppery.
+Always take out the inside of every agent of pepper before making their food.

-5. Cut Off Carbonated & Caffeinated Drinks
+5. Cut off Carbonated and Caffeinated Drinks

-Sodas and Carbonated drinks irritate the stomach, this is because of the phosphoric acids in them.
-Drinks like coca-cola, sprite, caffeinated coffee should be kept out of their sight.
+Sodas and Colas irritate the stomach, this is because of the phosphoric acids in them.
+Drinks like coca-cola, sprite, caffeinated coffees should be kept out of their sight.

 6. Avoid Alcohol and Smoking

 Whether it’s weed or shisha or even cardboard, an ulcer patient should stay away from smoking completely.
-Smoking is naturally a harmful thing to our human bodies then imagine smoking when you’re already not 100% percent healthy.
+Smoking is naturally a harmful thing to our human bodies then imagine smoking when you’re already not 100% per cent healthy.

-7. Stay Off NSAIDs
+7. Stay off NSAIDs

-Ibuprofen, diclofenac amongst others can cause damage to gastroduodenal mucus, reduction to gastric mucosal blood flows, and causes interference with the repair of superficial injury and impairment of the barrier properties of the mucus.
+Ibuprofen, diclofenac amongst others can cause damage to gastroduodenal mucus, reduction to gastric mucosal blood flow and interferes with the repair of superficial injury.
+It also causes impairment of the barrier properties of the mucus.

-8. Take More Vitamin A Foods
+8. Feed Them Vitamin A

 9. Lots of Water and Honey

-Warm water has a soothing effect on the wound this why its consumption is encouraged, likewise honey.
+Warm water has a soothing effect on the wound this is why its consumption is encouraged, likewise honey.

-Scientists think that it may be the amino acid gluten that gives cabbage it anti-ulcer punch because it does not just prevent healing, it speeds healing.
+Scientist thinks that it may be the amino acid gluten that gives cabbage it anti-ulcer punch because it does not just prevent healing, it speeds healing.
 So, get those cabbage and start making them salads and juices.